-Over the course of this financial year the Company was able to build relationships with several important distributors in both the USA and Australia.
+Over the course of this financial year the Company was able to build relationships with several important wholesalers in both the USA and Australia.
 These included AmerisourceBergen Corporation, McKesson, Vittoria Industries, Sigma Healthcare, Symbion and The Linde Group (BOC Limited).

-These distributors play an important role in expanding our retail footprint.
-During the current financial year, the Company stocked approximately 3,600 stores and opened up access to an additional 4,0001 stores stores during Q4 of 2017.
+These wholesalers play an important role in expanding our retail footprint and provide access to a significant retail footprint.
+During the current financial year, the Company stocked approximately 3,600 stores and opened up access to an additional 4,000 stores stores during Q4 of 2017.

-Post 30 June, the Company subsequently announced an increase in its Walgreens store count from 8911 to 4,3001 stores and that the Hamacher Resource Group has included Mute in its Planogram, which is utilised by some 10,000 independent pharmacies throughout the USA.
+Post 30 June the Company subsequently announced an increase in its Walgreens store count from 891 to 4,300 stores and that the Hamacher Resource Group has included Mute in its Planogram, which is utilised by some 10.000 independent pharmacies throughout the USA.